-A wide-area network (or WAN) is a computer network that connects smaller networks.
+We define WAN, or wide-area network as a computer network that connects smaller networks.
 Since WANs are not tied to a specific location, they allow localized networks to communicate with one another across great distances.
 They also facilitate communication and the sharing of information between devices from anywhere in the world.

 What Does a Wide-Area Network Do?

 After knowing the answer to "what does WAN stand for?" the next question is "what is a WAN network technology used for?"

 WANs allow organizations to create unified networks so that employees, customers, and other stakeholders can work together online, regardless of location.

 - In an enterprise, a WAN is created to connect branch offices with one another or to connect remote employees working at home with the company's main office.
 In a university or campus setting, students might rely on WANs to access library databases or university research.

 - A bank, including its branch offices and ATM machines, is another example of an organization using a WAN.
 The branches may be in multiple U.S. states, or even global locations, but they are all linked through various secure connections.
 Both bank employees and customers are users.

 - It can be said that the internet is the world’s largest WAN because it’s the largest and most diverse form of a computer network in the world.

 Though WANs cover a wide area, connections can be either wired or wireless.
 Wired WANs usually consist of broadband internet services and multiprotocol label switching (MPLS), which is a form of data-forwarding technology used to control traffic flow and speed up connection, while wireless WANs normally include 4G/5G and Long-Term Evolution (LTE) networks.